caocscar/workshops/pyspark sparksql/pyspark.md

 https://databricks.com/spark/about

 ## Flux Hadoop Cluster
-Login to `flux-hadoop-login.arc-ts.umich.edu` using your flux account
+SSH to `flux-hadoop-login.arc-ts.umich.edu` `Port 22` and login using your flux account

 **Note:** ARC-TS has a [Getting Started with Hadoop User Guide](http://arc-ts.umich.edu/new-hadoop-user-guide/)